p-i-z/Diffeology-Archives/1983-Flots-Irrationnels-sur-le-Tore/README.md

 ## Files in this Directory

+This directory contains the complete archival record for the paper on irrational tori, which originated as a 1983 preprint and was published in 1985.

-*   `DIZ83.tex`: The modern LaTeX source file, transcribed from the original publication for archival and compilation purposes.
-The filename refers to the 1983 publication year for citation consistency.
+*   **`DIZ83.tex`**: The modern, living LaTeX source file.
+This version has been transcribed and formatted for modern compilation and serves as the basis for any future corrections or updates.
+    *   *Note:* The two commutative diagrams present in the original paper have not yet been recreated in this modern source file.
+For the visual representation of these diagrams, please refer to the scanned PDFs.

-*   `DIZ83-scan.pdf`: A PDF scan of the original **1983 CPT preprint** (CPT-83/P. 1524).
+*   **`DIZ83-preprint-1983.pdf`**: A PDF scan of the original **1983 CPT preprint** (CPT-83/P. 1524).
+This file serves as the historical reference for the work as it was first circulated.

+*   **`DIZ83-published-1985.pdf`**: A PDF scan of the final, peer-reviewed article as it was published in the *Comptes Rendus de l'Académie des Sciences* in 1985.
+This is the official version of record.